How Long Does It Take to Get a Mechanic’s Lien?

 In addition, there are different requirements for original contractors and subcontractors.

-Original contractors, also called general or lead contractors, don’t have to provide advance notice before filing a lien.
+Original contractors (general contractors), also called lead contractors, don’t have to provide advance notice before filing a lien.

 The deadline for the original contractor to file an affidavit claiming a lien for construction projects that are not residential is no later than the 15th day of the 4th month after their work was completed, terminated, or abandoned.